aiven/aiven-docs/docs/products/flink/howto/pg-cdc-connector.md

     application, and select **Create application**.

     :::note
-    If editing an existing application, create a new version to make changes to the source or sink tables.
+    If editing an existing application, create a version to make changes to the source or sink tables.
     :::